NKRIDev/ItemsLib/README.md

 # How to use it ?

 **In your plugin:**
-    Exemple, You want to give an item with a custom name to a player when connecting:
+    Exemple, You want to give an custom item to a player when connecting: